 Heathfield High School values and promotes Middle Schooling.
 Our Middle Years curriculum is designed to meet the changing needs of the adolescent.
 Through our Middle Years curriculum, students develop a sense of self, clarify their values and begin to see themselves as community citizens.
 Our students are encouraged to develop positive, meaningful relationships with both adults and peers, to think laterally and act confidently through our leading edge learning programs that allow our students access to cutting edge technologies and pedagogies.

-Middle Years students are given a 'voice' within the school community through a Middle Years Forum, which works in collaboration with senior members of the SRC.
+Middle Years students are given a 'voice' within the school community through a Middle Years Forum, which works in collaboration with senior members of the S4S.
 Students' contribution to whole-school decision-making is both sought and valued.
 Strong social skills, study habits, organisational skills and collaborative team skills are developed through carefully planned academic and the Leadership Innovations Futures and Teamwork (LIFT) program.
-All of our Middle Years students are encouraged and supported to participate in the Duke of Edinburgh Award which starts towards the end of Year 8 and the beginning of year 9.

 Please consider carefully the learning opportunities available.
 Parents are welcome to contact the school for further information.